 Who can come into your flat while you are self-isolating

-During this time you may only socialise with students in your Living Circle.
-If you live in a Studio, you can find who your living circle is by logging on to BlackBoard.
+During this time you may only socialise with students in your household.
+If you live in a studio, you can find who is in your household by logging onto BlackBoard.

 Going home to self-isolate